How to Build a Creative Messaging Strategy Across Channels

 What is Creative Messaging?

-Creative messaging is a marketing tactic that involves presenting your brand value in a way that’s unique to your target audience–their context, needs, ideologies, and expectations.
+Creative messaging is a marketing tactic that presents a brand’s value in a way that’s unique to your target audience.
+Its context, needs, ideologies, and expectations.

 Nora Sudduth smiling over her shoulder with a laptop in the background.